yatesco/seafile-docs/changelog/server-changelog.md

 ## 6.2

 From 6.2, It is recommended to use WSGI mode for communication between Seahub and Nginx/Apache.
+Two steps are needed if you'd like to switch to WSGI mode:

-You will need to change the config file of Nginx/Apache.
+1. Change the config file of Nginx/Apache.
+2. Restart Seahub with `./seahub.sh start` instead of `./seahub.sh start-fastcgi`

 The configuration of Nginx is as following: